Legal Updated 6 min read

 Georgia workers, particularly those in Savannah’s shipyards and the state’s paper mills, have strong asbestos trust fund claims because of the number of asbestos-containing products used at their worksites.
 A shipyard worker’s daily contact with insulation, gaskets, fireproofing, and boiler lagging from different manufacturers means their claim can reach across many trusts simultaneously.

 More than $30 billion remains in 60+ active trusts.
 These trusts accept new claims and pay qualifying claimants on a rolling basis.
-For Georgia families dealing with the state’s 4,172 asbestos-related deaths, trust fund claims represent a significant and accessible source of compensation.
+EWG Action Fund modeling estimates more than 4,100 asbestos-related deaths in Georgia over an 18-year period.
+For those families, trust fund claims represent a significant and accessible source of compensation.
+Learn more at the state’s asbestos death and disease statistics.

 Trusts Most Relevant to Georgia Workers